yihui/yihui.org/content/en/2013-01-26-code-pollution-with-command-prompts.md

 This is not the first time I have ranted about [command prompts](http://en.wikipedia.org/wiki/Command-line_interface#Command_prompt), but I cannot help ranting about them whenever I see them in source code.
 In short, a piece of source code with command prompts is like a bag of cooked shrimps sold in grocery stores -- it does not make sense, and an otherwise good thing is ruined.
 I like cooking raw shrimps (way more tasty).

 The command prompt here refers to the characters you saw in commands as the prefix, which indicates "I'm ready to take your commands".
 In a Unix shell, it is often `$`.
 In R, it is `> ` by default.
-A shell example from the [GTK web page](https://live.gnome.org/GTK%2B/OSX/Building):^[Update on Dec 8, 2017: Wow wow wow!
-I just checked it again, and they have updated the code and removed the prompt characters!]
+A shell example from the [GTK web page](https://live.gnome.org/GTK%2B/OSX/Building):[^1]

 ```bash
 $ jhbuild bootstrap